HomeBlogTruck Finance NZ

 Truck Finance NZ:

-A Practical Guide for Business Owners
+A Practical Guide for Business Owners in 2026

 fundr is a specialist asset finance broker working with 15+ NZ lenders.
 One application, one point of contact — Nick — and most decisions within 24 hours.